 Practice adding your book up quickly - you will get better the more you practice.
-Pencil cumulative totals that will help you along the side of the page if necessary (for instance if there are eight batsmen out you can add up their total and pencil it in until the next wicket falls.)
+Pencil cumulative totals that will help you along the side of the page if necessary (for instance if there are eight batters out you can add up their total and pencil it in until the next wicket falls.)

 This is the equation for your book to balance - it must balance TWO ways to the cumulative total (the crossed off squares in the centre of your page).
+The following excludes penalty sundries - these are added to both the batter cumulative total and the bowler cumulative total.
+See Section Two for details about penalty runs.